 *The Portugal stories by 2024’s mentees are now published on Adventure.com.*

 A couple of years ago, I took part in Intrepid Travel’s first Diversifying Travel Media (DTM) trip to Croatia alongside fellow mentors Lottie Gross, Shafik Meghji and Georgina Lawton.
 It was an enlightening week with mentees Chau-Jean Lin, Kira Richards, Sakhita Sharma and Queenie Shaikh—who impressed us with their questions, curiosity and ambition.
-When you bring together writers from different walks of life, you see first-hand how many perspectives come from one experience.
-It’s brilliant to see, it’s important to do, and that’s why we champion it here at Adventure.com.
+When you bring together writers from different walks of life, you see how many perspectives come from one experience.
+It’s brilliant to see, important to do, and interesting to read.
+Which is why we champion it here at Adventure.com.

-It’s fair to say travel writing is a competitive, and sometimes closed, industry; some publications appear to take on few new writers, low pay in some quarters can make it unviable (for the record, anchor gigs, stable side hustles or other work are increasingly common), and getting a foot in the door can feel challenging.
-And these factors are often multiplied for writers from marginalized backgrounds; be that age, disability, race, religion, neurodivergence, sexuality, or anything else.
+It’s fair to say travel writing can be a competitive, and sometimes closed, industry; some publications appear to take on few new writers, low pay in some quarters can make it unviable (anchor gigs, stable side hustles or other work are increasingly common), and getting a foot in the door can feel challenging.
+These factors are often multiplied for writers from marginalized backgrounds; be that age, disability, race, religion, neurodivergence, sexuality, or anything else.